[Deep Dive] How to build Content Intelligence “Apps” using CSApps

 This is by no means a full list but hopefully this provides a sense of the features this functionality provides to aid in building Content Intelligence based applications.
 Additionally there was some work done to support the use of license files.
 Currently this is used to allow OpenText modules (particularly RM) to deploy CI based functionality, even for customers who do not have WebReports or ActiveView licenses.
 There is some potential to expand this functionality to allow the creation of applications that require a license key but this has not yet been developed.

 This “well kept secret” is actually hidden in plain view.
 If you go to the admin.index page, you will notice an entire section called “Application Management”.
 Selecting this option takes you to an admin area where you can build, import, remove, upgrade and generally manage any CSApp.
-This option also provided a screen that lists any CSApps that are either installed, partially installed or uninstalled - waiting to be installed (e.g. in csapplicationsstaging).
+This option also provides a screen that lists any CSApps that are either installed, partially installed or uninstalled - waiting to be installed (e.g. in csapplicationsstaging).

 Typically if you have Records Management on your system you will have a couple of CSApps already listed on this management page as RM provides reporting components that are built as CSApps.
 Additionally, some early versions of Content Suite 16 also have the Perspectives Manager deployed as a CSApp.
 I won’t explain all of these options here but it is worth having a look at this screen and reading the various help icons.